Return to Title IV

 - Federal Direct Loans (Subsidized, Unsubsidized, and PLUS)

-State Grants – Cal Grants A and B and the State University Grant – Students who withdraw or drop below half-time before the census date are not eligible for these awards.
+State Grants – Cal Grants A and B and Cal Grant B Stipend – Students who withdraw or drop below half-time before the census date are not eligible for these awards.
 State University Grants will be adjusted based on actual tuition assessed.

 What is the recalculation process?

 The first step is to determine the date you began the withdrawal process.
 Based on available information, we use the earliest date, which is established as described above.

 Based on the date you began the withdrawal process we then determine the percentage of the semester you attended.
 This percentage is then applied to the aid disbursed or that could have been disbursed to determine the amount you earned.
 If the amount disbursed to you is less than the amount you earned, we will notify you of your eligibility and give you the opportunity to receive that aid.
 If the amount disbursed to you is greater than the amount you earned, then unearned funds have to be returned.

 The withdrawal date for all students who fail to earn a grade or receive all failing grades (i.e. F or WUs) prior to the 60% point of the term will be reviewed at the conclusion of each term.
 These students will be notified and asked to provide evidence of academic participation for that term within 7 days of the notification.
 If the student does not respond by the 7 day deadline or is unable to provide sufficient documentation, the student’s withdrawal date will default to the 50% point of the term or the date of last known academic activity on record by the University.
 The student’s earned Title IV financial aid will then be calculated and adjusted according to the 50% date of the term or the last known academic activity, whichever is earlier.

 Aid will be returned in the following order (as required under regulation):